-A temporary restraining order (TRO) cannot guarantee your safety.
+A temporary restraining order (TRO), order for protection, or injunction cannot guarantee your safety.
 Plan very carefully for your safety and the safety of your loved ones.

 Here are some safety tips:

-- Tell everyone you know that you have a TRO (your employer, church leader, friends, family and baby-sitter, etc.).
+- Tell everyone you know that you have a TRO, order for protection, or injunction (your employer, church leader, friends, family and baby-sitter, etc.).

 - Change the locks on your doors and windows as soon as possible.
 Replace wooden doors with steel doors.

 - Install security systems if possible.
 Purchase additional locks, window bars, poles to wedge against doors.

 - Install smoke detectors and keep fire extinguishers on every floor.
 You never know what your abuser might do.

 - Install extra outside lighting — include motion-activated lighting.

 - Teach your children their name, address, phone number, the phone number of a friend/relative and how to dial 911 in case they are kidnapped by your abuser.